-In our collaborations, 4-6 we have emphasized that much of forensic practice involves relationships with vulnerable people and have underscored the unfairness inherent in a system that has long claimed devotion to abstractions of truth and justice.
-We have viewed forensic practice as primarily moral at its core, engaged in a complex system of moral
+In our collaborations, ^{4-6} we have emphasized that much of forensic practice involves relationships with vulnerable people and have underscored the unfairness inherent in a system that has long claimed devotion to abstractions of truth and justice.
+We have viewed forensic practice as primarily moral at its core, engaged in a complex system of moral relationships where attention to that complexity should not be aspirational but foundational to our actions in the diverse settings and situations we find ourselves.

-Published online September 11, 2020, correcting a sentence in the version published online September 8, 2020.
+Published online September 8, 2020.